To enjoy the full Mail & Guardian online experience: please upgrade your browser

-A policeman told the commission of inquiry that he found two dead men and 14 spent cartridges at an open site near the Karee mine shaft in Marikana.
+Retired judge Ian Farlam heard from a policeman that he found two dead men and 14 spent cartridges at an open site near the Karee mine shaft in Marikana.
+(AFP)

 Crime scene expert Captain Moses Moshwana, based at the Rustenburg criminal records centre, took the commission to three sites which had been marked with orange plastic cones.